James McCourt (American football): Professional career

-Los Angeles Chargers

 McCourt went undrafted in the 2022 NFL draft and was signed by the Los Angeles Chargers on May 13, 2022.
 McCourt was waived by the Chargers on August 22.

-Jacksonville Jaguars

 McCourt was signed off waivers by the Jacksonville Jaguars on August 23, 2022.
 In McCourt's first preseason game with the Jaguars, he made a 54-yard field goal and a 38-yard field goal in a 28–12 loss against the Atlanta Falcons.
 McCourt was waived on August 31.
 Two days later, on September 2, McCourt was signed to the Jaguars practice squad.
 On January 23, 2023, McCourt signed a reserve/future contract with the Jaguars.
 On August 29, McCourt was waived by the Jaguars for the second time.

-Las Vegas Raiders

 McCourt was signed by the Las Vegas Raiders on October 25, 2023.
 On October 30, McCourt was promoted to the active roster as starting kicker Daniel Carlson was questionable with a groin injury.
 After not seeing any action in the week 8 matchup versus the Detroit Lions, the Raiders waived McCourt the next day on October 31.